Vandalism on Wikipedia: Counter-vandalism measures

 In 2005, the English Wikipedia started to require those who create new articles to have a registered account in an effort to fight vandalism.
-This occurred after inaccurate information was added to Wikipedia in which a journalist was accused of taking part in Kennedy's assassination.
+This occurred after inaccurate information was added to Wikipedia in which a journalist was accused of taking part in John F. Kennedy's assassination.

 Wikipedia has experimented with systems in which edits to some articles, especially those of living people, are delayed until it can be reviewed and determined that they are not vandalism, and in some cases, that a source to verify accuracy is provided.
 This is in an effort to prevent inaccurate and potentially damaging information about living people from appearing on the site.

 ClueBot NG

-The most well-known "bot" that fights vandalism is ClueBot NG.
-The bot was created by Wikipedia users Christopher Breneman and Cobi Carter in 2010 (succeeding the original ClueBot created in 2007; NG stands for Next Generation) and uses machine learning and Bayesian statistics to determine if an edit is vandalism.
+The most well-known bot that fights vandalism is ClueBot NG.
+The bot was created by Wikipedia users Christopher Breneman and Naomi Amethyst in 2010 (succeeding the original ClueBot created in 2007; NG stands for Next Generation) and uses machine learning and Bayesian statistics to determine if an edit is vandalism.